drspangle/infidel-sensor/firmware/README.md

 05: 1022 / 0001
 ```

-The Values are stored in the Epromm and will load from the Epromm at the next Power up
+The values are stored in the EEPROM and will load from the EEPROM at the next power up.

- If you Programm the Sensor with a new Firmware over the ISP the EEPROM will delete
- and the Sensor start with standard Settings
+If you program the sensor with a new firmware over the ISP the EEPROM will be erased and the sensor will start with default settings.

 ## Analog Output

- The Sensor send an Analog Signal to Pin 5 [OUT]
+The sensor sends an analog signal to Pin 5 [OUT].

- The range go from 1,42 VDC to 2,14 VDC
+The range goes from 1.42 VDC to 2.14 VDC .
- The Voltage ist the Diameter, 1,73V means 1,73mm
+The voltage is the analog for the diameter: 1.73V is equal to 1.73mm diameter.

 ## Fault Pin

- The Fault Pin is high wehn the Diameter is bigger then 3mm and Smaler 1,5mm
+The fault pin is high when the diameter is bigger than 3mm and smaller than 1.5mm.
- it show the the Sensor ist out of the working range.
+This indicates that the sensor is outside of the normal working range.